selimhamidou/selimhamidou.github.io/_posts/2023-04-16-sfdx_survival_book.markdown

 date:   2023-04-21 19:49:26 +0200
 categories: jekyll update
 ---
 This post is not finished.
-At this time, I am using a lot sfdx, and instead of searching for the good informations everywhere in the web, I am just trying to get everything I need on the same place.
+At this time, I am using sfdx a lot, and instead of searching for good pieces of information everywhere on the web, I am just trying to get everything I need in the same place.
 So, I will begin with a couple of commands, and I will add some others, from time to time.

 <h3>Create a project and authorize an org</h3>
 {% highlight shell %}